hausdorff/turtles/README.md

 Now the interesting part.

+> **TEMPORARY NOTE:** We have developed a full prototype in C. The file is `a2lisp.c`, and you can compile and send this across the wire.
+The eventual target is 6502 assembly, which we are in the process of porting now.

 Hook up your Apple II e to the audio jack.
 Run `make send` on your home computer.
 You should see something like the following:

 ```